 Boost the Effectiveness of Sunscreen

-While protecting your skin against sun damage on its own, you will still need to apply sunscreen.
-UV rays are extremely harmful, and you want to give your body as much protection as possible.
+Sunscreen protects your skin against sun damage because UV rays are incredibly harmful, and you want to give your body as much protection as possible.

 Vitamin C is worth applying with or before the application of your sunscreen.
-V.C. for skin will boost the effectiveness and help it get into the lower layers of your skin.
-Your cells will be protected from future damage.
-Vitamin C for skin is a good layer of protection against the UV rays and helps prevent and treat ultraviolet (UV) induced photodamage.
+Why?
+Well, vitamin C for the skin will boost the effectiveness and help it get into your skin’s lower layers, protect your cells from future damage, and treat ultraviolet (UV) induced photodamage.

-Many sunscreens will now come with vitamin C added to it.
-You can make your own, How to make Homemade Sunscreen or you can opt for your normal sunscreen.
+Many sunscreens will now come with vitamin C added to them.
+You can make your own, How to make Homemade Sunscreen, or you can opt for your normal sunscreen.
 Just apply some homemade vitamin C skin cream before your sunscreen application to help boost the effectiveness.

 Serum For the Skin

-There are natural serums you can make and apply to your skin, or you can buy from a store.
+There are natural serums you can make and apply to your skin or buy from a store.
 Here is a link to one I have used TruSkin Naturals Vitamin C Serum.
-If you like to make your own then see the recipe below.
+If you like to make your own, then see the recipe below.